jameshayes68/STL-to-Point-Cloud-Dataset-Generator-/README.md

 # STL-to-Point-Cloud-Dataset-Generator-
 There are a number of freely available datasets of STL files (for example the Thingi10k https://ten-thousand-models.appspot.com/).
-These are datasets are useful for creating training datasets for machine vision experimentation.
-It is intended that the notebook provided can be used to generate a training dataset from a folder of stl files
+These can be useful for creating training datasets for machine vision experimentation.
+It is intended that the notebook provided can be used to generate such a training dataset from a folder of stl files

 Specifically, the notebook contains the code that does the following